 Greece is a southeastern European country with lots to offer the average traveler.
-You can explore the famed turquoise cove of Navagio, meander through the Acropolis Museum, or be amazed by the iconic fifth century BC Athenian temple ruins.
+You can explore the famed turquoise cove of Navagio, meander through the Acropolis Museum, or be amazed by the iconic fifth-century BC Athenian temple ruins in Athens.
+But there are many things you need to know before traveling to Greece.

 However, before you book your flights and accommodation and start writing your must-visit list, take a moment to learn about life as an everyday Hellenes.
 You might then find it easier to fit in with the locals and enjoy everything this beautiful country has to offer.